tiagodgy/tiagodgy/README.md

 My name is Tiago Godoy, born in Brazil, I'm a software developer and a software engineer in development.I like working with hardware as well, in the past I have worked on personal projects using Arduino, RaspberryPi, CNC and 3D printing technologies.

-Give a look at side project I'm curently working on:
+Give a look at side project I'm currently working on:
 <a href="https://www.ezboard.tech" alt="SideProject" target="_blank">ezboard.tech</a>

 #### You can check out my other social medias bellow: